-In summary, we have developed a first-principles method for computing the intrinsic AHC of ferromagnets as a Fermi-surface property.
-Unlike conventional methods that are based on a k-space volume integration of the Berry curvature over the occupied Fermi sea, our method implements the Fermi-surface philosophy by dividing the Brillouin zone into slices normal to the magnetization direction and computing the Berry phases of the Fermi loops on these slices.
-While Haldane has pointed out that only the non-quantized part of the AHC can be determined in principle from a knowledge of Fermi-surface properties only, we find in practice that it is straightforward to make the correct branch choice and resolve the quantum of uncertainty by doing a two-dimensional Berry-curvature integration on just one or a few of the slices.
-Our method also makes use of methods of Wannier interpolation to minimize the number of calculations that have to be done using a full first-principles implementation; almost all the operations needed to compute the AHC are actually done by working with small matrices (e.g., 18×18 for bcc Fe) in the Wannier representation.
+In summary, we have developed a first-principles method for computing the intrinsic AHC of ferromagnets as a Fermisurface property.
+Unlike conventional methods that are based on a k-space volume integration of the Berry curvature over the occupied Fermi sea, our method implements the Fermisurface philosophy by dividing the Brillouin zone into slices normal to the magnetization direction and computing the Berry phases of the Fermi loops on these slices.
+While Haldane has pointed out that only the nonquantized part of the AHC can be determined in principle from a knowledge of Fermi-surface properties only, we find in practice that it is straightforward to make the correct branch choice and resolve the quantum of uncertainty by doing a two-dimensional Berry-curvature integration on just one or a few of the slices.
+Our method also makes use of methods of

+Wannier interpolation to minimize the number of calculations that have to be done using a full first-principles implementation; almost all the operations needed to compute the AHC are actually done by working with small matrices (e.g., 18×18 for bcc Fe) in the Wannier representation.
+This method also allows us to discuss the contributions to the AHC arising from individual Fermi sheets or groups of sheets.

-We have tested and validated our new method by comparing with our earlier implementation of a Fermisea Berry-curvature integration for bcc Fe, fcc Ni, and hcp Co.
+We have tested and validated our method by comparing it with our earlier implementation of a Fermi-sea Berry-curvature integration for bcc Fe, fcc Ni, and hcp Co.
 The different crystal structures and magnetization orientations in these three materials also allow us to demonstrate the flexibility of the method in dealing with these different cases.
 We find excellent agreement between the two approaches in all cases.